Skip to Content

 /

-Editor’s note: This article was published under our former name, the Open Philanthropy Project.
+Editor’s note: This article was published under our former name, Open Philanthropy.
 Some content may be outdated.
 You can see our latest writing here.
 Holden Karnofsky is a co-founder and the former CEO of Open Philanthropy.
 He left Open Philanthropy in April 2024.
-Last year, we wrote: A...
+We believe that every life has equal...

 Continue Reading